By Tommy H. Thomason

 The horrific F7U-3 ramp strike was actually preceded by a routine approach and landing by the pilot.
 The accident investigation determined that the airplane was above the maximum approach weight when it crashed, which meant it was even heavier on the first, successful, landing.
 However, on the second approach the pilot got low and was slow to respond to the LSO's "come on" signals.

 Another frequently repeated and undeserved observation was that the Cutlass had a "weak" nose landing gear.
-There were several incidences of nose gear collapses (including a fatal one) but they almost entirely due to either pilot error (landing short or long, resulting in an overload of the nose gear actuator when the nose wheels hit something) or mis-set/malfunctioning arresting gear/barrier engines, the abrupt stop again overloading the nose gear actuator.
+There were several incidences of nose gear collapses (including a fatal one) but they were almost entirely due to either pilot error (landing short or long, resulting in an overload of the nose gear actuator when the nose wheels hit something) or mis-set/malfunctioning arresting gear/barrier engines, the abrupt stop again overloading the nose gear actuator.
 This Cutlass ran off the runway in Japan:

 Contrary to another widely repeated canard, the nose landing gear strut never failed upward and speared into the cockpit, ejecting the pilot.
 There was one carrier-landing incident when a barrier malfunction caused an overload of the nose gear that caused the airframe attach point of its extension/retraction actuator to break loose.
 The upward movement of the fitting knocked the canopy off, which armed the ejection seat, and then it hit the seat's firing mechanism, ejecting the pilot.
 The aft side of the ejection seat headrest was modified as a result so it would only fire if the pilot pulled the face curtain.